rca(1) General Commands Manual rca(1)

 rca will normally exit with status 0 or 1.
 To satisfy normal

-Unrecoverable internal errors (e.g., failed memory allocation)
+internal errors (e.g., failed memory allocation) cause an exit

-be useful when rca is used non-interactively.
+rca is used non-interactively.

 SHELL SUPPORT